Good morning everyone, hope you are well today.

 (ii) We pray for those who care for them, their friends and families.
-May our loving Lord draw close to all NHS Medical and Care Staff who are under overwhelming pressures and are in need of refreshment, strength to continue and personal support in mind, body and spirit.
+May our loving Lord draw close to all NHS Medical and Care Staff in need of refreshment, strength to continue and personal support in mind, body and spirit.

 (iii)We pray for those who suffer also in mind and spirit and ask that they may receive the help and support they need from the Lord and His Church on earth and those dedicated to care for them in the Medical profession.